cghernan/cghernan.github.io/_pages/research.md

 two-dimensional, model problem that is representative of shock-dominated unsteady flow problems.
 The PROM-ANN concept has also successfully been applied to the double-cone hypersonic benchmark problem.
-On a fundamental level, I am also interested in carrying out an extensive study of the capabilities of the reduced-order model of canonical flows issued from (H)PROM-ANN/GP, including first- and second-order statistics, velocity and energy spectra, pressure components and physical mechanisms at play.
+On a fundamental level, I am also interested in carrying out an extensive study of the capabilities of the reduced-order model of canonical flows issued from (H)PROM-ANN/GP, including first- and second-order statistics, velocity and energy spectra, pressure components and physical mechanisms at play; as well as an investigation of other potential ML algorithms like convolutional neural networks and transformers for arbitrarily nonlinear approximation manifold construction.
 If you are interested in collaborating, feel free to drop me a line!

-AI extensions

 Turbulence dynamics